 The Bantu expansion is outside the general area of this paper.
 However, Bantoid and Bantu languages are part of the pattern of Benue-Congo.
-The Bantoid languages, which occupy the Grassfields of Cameroon and areas along the I igeria-Cameroon borderland are highly internally diversified compared with Bantu and must thus be older.
-The Bantu expansion is probably to be dated around 3500 BP, to judge by the early appearance of pottery along rivers in Cameroun/Gabon.
-Recent excavations (and finds of millet etc.) in Southern Cameroun suggest we do not understand this environment as well as we had imagined.
+The Bantoid languages, which occupy the Grassfields of Cameroon and areas along the Nigeria-Cameroun borderland are highly internally diversified compared with Bantu and must thus be older.
+The Bantu expansion is probably to be dated around 3500 BP, to judge by the early appearance of pottery along rivers in Cameroun/Gabon (Wotzka 1995; Clist 2005).
+Recent excavations (and finds of millet etc.) in Southern Cameroun suggest we do not understand this environment as well as we had imagined (Eggert et al. 2006).

-Figure 3 shows a speculative summary that includes all the language groups that have been described that as it were 'stand between' Eastern Benue-Congo and I arrow Bantu.
+Figure 3 shows a speculative summary including all the language groups that have been described which are as it were 'standing between' Eastern Benue-Congo and Narrow Bantu.
 These languages are very numerous (>200) and also highly diverse morphologically.
 It seems likely that new languages are yet to be discovered and more work in historical reconstruction will improve our understanding of how these languages relate to one another.

-A quirky aspect of the Bantu expansion usually excluded from textbook accounts is the 'Bantu who turned I orth'.
-The Jarawan Bantu languages form a closely related cluster, scattered across north-central Cameroun and west into I igeria, on the Benue River and south of Bauchi (Thomas 1927; Gerhardt 1982).
-Although these are perfectly standard Bantu languages, they are typically not represented on maps of 'The Bantu' because of the unevenness they would introduced into the graphic representation.
-They are very closely related to the Bantu A60 languages and they have only not been treated as Bantu because their nominal prefixes are now 'frozen', possibly due to contact with Chadic (for example, they are excluded from the standard reference text, I urse & Philippson 2003).
-On lexical grounds they should be treated as Bantu proper as their exclusion is typological rather than genetic.
+A quirky aspect of the Bantu expansion usually excluded from textbook accounts is the 'Bantu who turned North'.
+The Jarawan Bantu languages form a closely related cluster, scattered across north-central Cameroun and west into Nigeria, on the Benue River and south of Bauchi (Thomas 1927; Gerhardt 1982).
+Although these are perfectly standard Bantu languages, they are typically not represented on maps of 'The Bantu' because of the unevenness they would introduce into the graphic representation.
+They are very closely related to the Bantu A60 languages (i.e. those spoken in the extreme northwest of the Bantu area around the Sanaga river) and they have only not been treated as Bantu because their nominal prefixes are now 'frozen', possibly due to contact with Chadic (for example, they are excluded from the standard reference text, Nurse and Philippson 2003).
+On lexical grounds they should be treated as Bantu proper since their exclusion is typological rather than genetic.
 That said, there is no explanation for their curious distribution and no archaeological or genetic work to explain such a migration so contrary to the general flow.
-A similar, although slightly less striking migration is represented by the Ekoid languages which are distributed along the I igeria/Cameroun borderland in the extreme southeast.
+A similar, although slightly less striking migration is represented by the Ekoid languages which are distributed along the Nigeria/Cameroun borderland in the extreme southeast.
 As Bantu languages, they must also have migrated from the Bantu region and pushed back the Lower Cross speakers around the Cross River.
 Map 6 shows the distribution of Ekoid and of the existing Jarawan Bantu languages with arrows representing their presumed migrations from Cameroun.